lukerabbitte/gitlet/README.md

 ## 14-09-23

 Adding test data to sample repo and learning how to use mocha and chai to perform unit tests of JS modules.
+Inspecting initial commit in C to get a better grasp of the origins of the git tree (https://github.com/git/git).